natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 This command will renew the certificate.
 We can automate renewal by running this command as a cron job.
 We can make this command run once a month to renew certificates at a monthly basis.
 We also need to reload the Nginx configurations.

-To add a new cron job, type the following command:
+To add a new cron job, type the following command,

 `sudo crontab -e`

-Add the following lines to the end of the cron file:
+Add one of the lines below corresponding to the server Ubuntu version,

 ```
 SHELL=/bin/bash